 Don't forget travel insurance

-No matter how well you plan your trip to Iceland, there’s always the possibility that something goes wrong that’s beyond your control.
+No matter how well you plan your Iceland winter vacation, there's always the possibility that something goes wrong that's beyond your control.
 A reservation might get canceled, your luggage might not arrive or you might slip on some ice and break your leg.